nic-lovin/nic-lovin.github.io/_posts/2020-02-08-simple-unpacking-with-ida.md

 ![Code blob](/assets/unpacking/code.png)

 And IDA wrongly disassembled some code.
-We can undefine what was disassembled by pressing `u`
+We can undefine what was disassembled by pressing `u`.

 One could put a breakpoint just before `call rdx`, dump the memory and analyze it, but we are here to unpack it using IDA.